EmoryMLIP/emory-reu-ret-website/content/projects/2022-mixed-precision/index.md

 -->

 ### Image Deblurring Using CGLS with regularization
-To fairly compare CGLS and CS, we add Tikhonov regularization to CGLS and run the two test problems again.
+To fairly compare CGLS and CS, we add Tikhonov regularization to CGLS and run the test problem again.
 The diagrams are listed below.
 <p align="center">
 <img src="img/cg_reg_blur_64_0.1_m.png" alt="draw" width="500"/>
 </p>